navidrome/website/content/en/docs/usage/ndignore.md

 ## Limitations
 - Brace expansion like `*.{flac,mp3}` don't work -- use separate lines instead
-- Changes require a full library rescan to be picked up.

 ## Technical Details
 - The `.ndignore` syntax utilizes the [go-gitignore](https://pkg.go.dev/github.com/sabhiram/go-gitignore) library.
 See documentation for additional syntax usage.